All Episodes

 And then obviously he made the promise in his next term that he would start the faith office, that there would be a standalone office in the White House that is directed at protecting religious liberty and things like that.

-And uh so we did it.
+And so we did it.

 It was successful.

-It helped get him back into the White House, and now he's doing tremendous things, especially for people of faith.
+And now he's doing tremendous things, especially for people of faith.

-You know, he's launched the anti-Christian bias task force, which is looking into how the IRS, the DOJ, the ATF, and the FBI were targeting people of faith, specifically Christians.
+You know, he's launched the Anti-Christian Bias Task Force, which is looking into how the IRS, the DOJ, the ATF, and the FBI were targeting people of faith, specifically Christians.

 You know, the thing I love about President Trump is he doesn't make a lot of promises on the campaign trail and then doesn't follow through.